If you were born outside Ireland, you may be entitled to Irish citizenship.

 - Complete your application form online

 - Print out a copy of your application form and make a payment online

 - Send us your form, supporting documentation, photos and checklist.

 Posting your application

 Send your application to the address printed on top right-hand corner of your application form.
-This will be either a specified Irish Embassy or Consulate, or a PO Box address in Ireland.

 Submit a query regarding Foreign Birth Registration.